ni/niveristand-custom-device-handbook/docs/express/Implementing_the_Custom_Device.md

 ##### Accessing Settings

 The **Settings** cluster represents the Custom Device's configuration and nodes as they appear in the system definition.
-The wizard generates it (a typedef stored under `Shared\`) from the input [XML definition](XML_Definition_Schema.md), and it mirrors the same hierarchy defined in the system definition and the XML: it contains all of the Custom Device's Properties, Channels, Sections, and Waveforms, nested exactly as they are in the tree.
+The wizard generates it (a typedef stored under `Shared\`) from the input [XML definition](XML_Definition_Schema.md), and it mirrors the same hierarchy defined in the system definition and the XML.
+It contains all of the Custom Device's Properties, Channels, Sections, and Waveforms, nested exactly as they are in the tree.

 * `Properties` are type-safe controls.
 Each property keeps the exact name declared in the XML / system definition, and its LabVIEW data type matches the property type (`String`, `Double`, `Boolean`, the sized integers, `Path`, or a 1D array of any of these, etc).
-* **Channels, Sections, and Waveforms** appear as arrays, with the type name used as the label of the array in the cluster.
+* Channels, Sections, and Waveforms appear as arrays, with the type name used as the label of the array in the cluster.
 This lets you access all nodes of a given type as a single list and operate on the whole set at once in the engine.

 Because the whole tree is type-safe and named, you can navigate to any node by its type and name and read its configuration directly, without parsing strings or tracking indices.